lakshmi-kannan/docs-1/source/example.rst

 To ensure fast fail-over of BGP sessions during times of failures, BFD can be enabled, to enabled to ensure sub-second failure detection.
 This is done by enabling BFD for that neighbor and tying a BFD session profile per-neighbor relationship.

 ..
 Note:: This configuration can be enabled via a Peer Group OR directly on the neighbor itself.
+See :ref:`bgp-neighbor-rest` or :ref:`bgp-neighbor-python` for more details.

 Configuring with Rest API
 """""""""""""""""""""""""